lgtanimoto/CulturalCSBytes/README.md

     3. `JWTSECRET` - It does not matter what you define this to be.
     4. `PORT=3001` - The port that the backend service should run on.
 We will use 3001.
 3. Go back to the terminal session connected to the backend service and run `npm i`.
 This will install all the necessary packages.
-4. Finally, run `node content.js`.
+4. Now run `node content.js`.
 This will add all the questions to the database.
     1. You will know it completed successfully if the only output is `pool has ended`.
     2. As a precaution, you can check by running `SELECT COUNT(*) FROM question;` in the session connected to the database.
 Hopefully it is a nonzero number.
+5. Run `node resources.js`.
+This will add the resources to the database.
+    1. Again, it is successful if the output is `pool has ended`.
+    2. Can also run `SELECT COUNT(*) FROM resource_qsc_links;` and should be nonzero.
-5. You are finally ready to start the backend session.
+6. You are finally ready to start the backend session.
 Run `npm run dev`.
     1. If it is successful, you will see `Server is running on port 3001`.
     2. If you ever make changes to the backend, you can restart the service by saving the `index.js` file.